 There are two main points to consider when we want to co-register eye tracking with another data stream; the recording setup and the analysis of the data streams.
 During the recording phase, it is important that the co-registration solution ensures that the data streams will be synchronized in time.
 During the analysis, it is also important that the co-registration solution allows you to run the type of analysis and get the metrics that you need to answer your research question.
 Thinking about these two points before starting your experiment will help you choose the best co-registration solution for your needs.

-Tobii Pro offers a wide range of solutions for co-registration of eye tracking and other biometric measures.
-We divide our solutions into two categories:
+Tobii Pro divides the solutions for co-registration of eye tracking and other measures into main categories:

-Tobii Pro Lab sends accurate TTL events at the onset of every stimulus to any biometric device with a TTL input port.
+– Tobii Pro Lab sends accurate TTL events at the onset of every stimulus to any external device with a TTL input port.

-StimTracker (Cedrus®) is a hardware device that sends accurate TTL shared events to your eye tracking and biometric data based on a light sensor attached to your stimulus monitor.
+– StimTracker (Cedrus®) is a hardware device that sends accurate TTL common events to the eye tracking and external data based on a light sensor attached to the stimulus monitor.